Talks. Workshops. Virtual Visits

 Susan Mulkern, Chichester Boy’s High School

-Fee’s are currently a little below Society of Author recommended rates as Kathryn wants to get out to as many schools and events as possible in her debut year!
+Fee’s are currently a little below Society of Author recommended rates as Kathryn wants to get out to as many schools and events as possible!

 Schools & Colleges:

-Bookings for Kathryn are usually handled by Authors Abroad, please contact them here.
+Bookings for Kathryn are handled by Authors Abroad, please contact them here.

-If you know Kathryn, have a personal recommendation or are a public library, you can email her directly via the contacts page.
+If you looking for support for a public library, you can email her directly via the contacts page.

 Festivals, Press, TV and radio